VictoriaHussey/FreshAndFurious_NERCHackathon3_GreenCities/README.md

 # References
-A full reference list can be found by clicking [here](/References/References.docx)
+A full reference list can be accessed by clicking [here](/References/References.docx)

 # Data Sources